Here is the handy-dandy SWEAT FAQ. PLEASE read this before calling or emailing us to ask a question. Thanks and enjoy!

 Q. When are you open?

-A. Store hours are noon to 10pm Tuesday through Saturday and noon to 5pm Sunday, excluding major holidays (and if say, Morrissey comes to town).
-We are closed Mondays.
+A. As of August 2013 we are now open seven days a week!
+Store hours are noon to 10pm Monday through Saturday and noon to 5pm Sunday, excluding major holidays (and if say, Morrissey comes to town).

 Q. What kind of music do you sell?